ylyu-fly/labwebsite/content/sections/section2.md

 I am an EOF graduate and received my B.A. in Biological Sciences in 2021 from Rutgers University - New Brunswick.
 Throughout my life, I have always been intrigued by the brain's many mechanisms and behaviors that affect the body.
 I have previously researched "Asymmetric Cerebral Atrophy of the Temporal Lobe" while participating in a program at Rowan University School of Osteopathic Medicine.
 I joined the Lyu lab near the beginning of 2023 and hope to use the knowledge and skills from my previous experiences to contribute to this research.
 On my free time, I enjoy reading various genres of books but mostly true-crime novels.
 I also enjoy listening to music, especially Ginger Root.

-**Eli James**

-I received my B.S. degree in Entomology from Rutgers University in Spring 2023.
-I am most interested in learning about the molecular pinnings of insect behavior and how it is influenced by environmental variations.
-During my free time, I love working out, meditating, hanging out with friends, and bug collecting when the weather is warm.

 #### Undergraduate Research Assistants

 **Wesley Wu**